 For example, the AWS StackPack can connect to multiple AWS accounts and combine information from all accounts in StackState.
 For each account, a separate StackState instance is configured with the information required to receive data from that AWS account.

 StackPacks contain configuration information for StackState that is installed when the StackPack (instance) is installed.
-StackPacks can contain component templates, functions, component actions and views amongst other things.
-When a StackPack is upgraded to a newer version, the configuration items installed by the previous version of the StackPack will be overwritten by those from the newer StackPack.
+Amongst other things, this could be component templates, functions, component actions and views.
+When a StackPack is upgraded, the configuration items installed by the previous version of the StackPack will be overwritten by those from the newer StackPack.
 This means that any manual change made to these configuration items will be overwritten when the StackPack is upgraded.

-To prevent a user from making changes to configuration items installed by a StackPack that will be overwritten on upgrade, the configuration items are locked by default.
-This means that they are protected from being changed by the user.
-Configuration items must explicitly be unlocked before they can be changed.
+To prevent a user from making changes to configuration items installed by a StackPack that will be overwritten on upgrade, these configuration items are locked by default.
+This means that they are protected from being changed by the user and must explicitly be unlocked before they can be changed.